agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 ### Scanned Product Screen
 This is the review and confirmation screen after a successful product scan.
 It displays the food item name, brand, and a nutritional summary.
 It features an nutrition information section where the user can input the quantity and unit of the portion consumed.

+### User Profile
+The User Profile screen allows the user to view and update personal data such as name, age, height, weight and fitness settings like activity level and calorie goal.
+It also includes options to connect a fitness account and log out of the app.